Buying a house

 The two are not equivalent.
 When submitting an offer on a property, pre-approval is usually required by the seller’s agent.

 When you’re ready look at homes, you may want to work with a real estate agent.
 An agent can show you homes and guide you through the homebuying process, including closing.

 Typically, the seller pays the commission for both the seller’s agent and buyer’s agent, but not always.
 Be sure to inquire about fee structure before signing a contract with an agent.

 - Help you determine your housing needs

 - Show you homes and neighborhoods in your price range

-- Suggest financing sources and techniques
+- Suggest financing sources and options

-- Prepare purchase offers
+- Prepare purchase offer

-- Negotiate for you
+- Negotiate a purchase price for you

 Are you ready to make the move?